Who we are

 “As I have become better known in the sector, I have been asked to become more and more ‘mainstream’ in my approach.
 Rhizome gives me an opportunity to use my skills in a way that is more meaningful in terms of social change.”

-“I’ve seen local groups and campaigning NGOs reinvent the wheel more times than I care to remember.
+“I’ve seen community groups, co-ops and campaigning NGOs reinvent the wheel more times than I care to remember.
 Rhizome is one way of making that process obsolete, or at least a little quicker, so that groups and organisations can concentrate on the change they seek to make.

 For me, Rhizome is an attempt to bring it all together – a high quality resource to support the passionate people out there making change, right livelihood for the Rhizome facilitators, and enough time left over to get down to the allotment”